 I grew up watching Dave Allen and listening to Ian Paisley on the news but I had never heard ‘month' pronounced like this before.
 Also, these Irish teachers pronounced ‘the' exactly the same as Thai people do - ‘duh', as well as ‘dis', ‘dat', ‘dese' and ‘dose'.

 I must admit, I had real problems with this when I first encountered it.
-I had left Thailand in 2006 searching for greener pastures and came upon native English speakers who, according to my philosophy, did not speak English correctly!
+I had left Thailand searching for greener pastures and came upon native English speakers who, according to my philosophy, did not speak English correctly!